 - 7. The drive works but there is a rhythmic click...click...click when drive isn't active.

 (it may reach a point where it just click's with no file access, and will die in time)

 (if you opened the drive, then torque setting on screws may be incorrect)

 - 8.Very long time for windows to startup and sometimes keeps re-starting in middle of startup process.
-Windows updates and Anti-virus software can cause mid-boot restarts, if it's accruing regularly for several days its most likely a root-kit Virus or faulty corrupted / out-dated driver.
-If you've checked these and still get issues run a disk testing tool such as paragon disk manager.
-It may also be corrupted core system files, you can run 'SFC /scannow' from a command prompt to help with this issue.
+Windows updates and Anti-virus software can cause mid-boot restarts, if it's accruing regularly for several days or more, it's likely the drive is failing.

 - 8.Scrape sound when drive powers down.
 Heads in drive can stick just outside plastic parking guides causing the scraping of heads.
 The baring's on the centre drive spindle may also be wearing down so drive vibrates when inner disks reduce rpm.

 - 9. Loud clank noise just before drive powers on or off.
 The heads inside that read the metal discs, always park themselves just before shutting power off.
 This usually means the heads are just parking or un-parking.
 However, this should not be a loud noise or be felt through the casing.

 If this symptom is combined with odd occasions were the drive won't start or check in, and has a rhythmic hum and beep (hmmmmmm,beep. hmmmmmmmmbeep.
 Hmmmmmmbeep) that is continuous, then for some reason the heads are jamming on these occasions.
 Sometimes the 'beep' is a 'clunk' (hmmmmmm,clunk. hmmmmmmmm,clunk. hmmmmmmmmm,clunk.)